 He added: “The Horsemen of the Apocalypse are already on their way and all hope now is with Lord God the Almighty,’

-Russian state TV has and suggested nuclear weapons could be used.
+Russian state TV has previously claimed the war in Ukraine is a "rehearsal" for a larger fight with Nato and suggested nuclear weapons could be used.

 Thousands of people have been killed in Ukraine and millions more displaced since the Russian invasion on 24 February, which Moscow calls a "special military operation" to "denazify" its neighbour.